UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 ## Application process

-Customers wanting to discuss the suitability of the service and gain a comparative cost estimate for their VMware Workspace ONE environment under the VLS programme should contact us at <info@ukcloud.com> or contact their Client Director.
+Customers wanting to discuss the suitability of the service and gain a comparative cost estimate for their VMware Workspace ONE environment under the managed service programme should contact us at <info@ukcloud.com> or contact their Client Director.
 To provide an indicative quote, we will need:

 - The customer's written authorisation to request data from VMware on the existing licence estate and renewal details

 - The customer's VMware Entitlement Account (EA) number

-- Details of the customer's planned future use of VMware to ensure the correct bundles/features are provisioned in any VLS proposal
+- Details of the customer's planned future use of VMware to ensure the correct bundles/features are provisioned in any proposal

 We will then work with the customer to find the ideal solution to suit their requirements.
-This will include discussing monthly or annual upfront payments, which include additional discounts.

-Once the quote is supplied and the customer wants to place an order, they must provide a purchase order, with a call-off contract if transacted within the G-Cloud framework, where we have a specific VLS service listed.
+Once the quote is supplied and the customer wants to place an order, they must provide a purchase order, with a call-off contract.
 Once received, the order will be confirmed by our sales operations team.

 ## Service provisioning